 - Cross-cutting research on low carbon development including studies on traditional knowledge in the region.

 Capacity Building Activities

 - Training workshops that develop scientific capacity to formulate low carbon scenarios and pathways.

-- Dialogue between researchers and national/local policy makers in developing member countries.
+- Dialogues between researchers and national/local policymakers in developing member countries.

 - Development of educational toolkits on low carbon development.